JosuehCA/OOP_Team2/Pitch Producto Final.md

 - **Achieve time and cost savings.**
 - **Improving decision-making for perishable products.**

-Now, let's explore how the Proof of Concept aligns with these objectives.

 ## ***(Product Demonstration)***

 **[Demonstrate the automated input and output system, emphasizing real-time tracking, efficient management, and the user-friendly interface.]**